eoin-gavin8/Python-Analysis-of-US-Presidential-Elections/README.md

 •	Higher voter turnout tends to favour Democrats and was a critical factor in the 2020 election.

-•	There was not as strong acorrelation between Median age and voting for a certain party, as we perhaps initally expected.
+•	There was not as strong a correlation between Median age and voting for a certain party, as we perhaps initally expected.

 •	Democratic states experienced considerably larger increases in income than Republican states between 2016 and 2020.
 This may have played a role in convincing swing state voters to vote blue.